geoffhunter/gedcom-reporter/README.md

 This module contains the create_report subroutine that creates Report.docx based on the parameters and information in Individuals.txt, Families.txt and Children.txt.

-create_report opens a new document, calls set_page_size to define page attributes for the page size defined in params, then obtains the initial family id from params then calls tree_walk to obtain a list of ‘families to report’, and writes this list to FamiliesToReport.txt.
-If the initial family was 0, it reads the existing list of ‘families to report’, from FamiliesToReport.txt and proceeds with them.
+create_report opens a new document, calls set_page_size to define page attributes for the page size defined in params, then obtains the initial family id from params then calls tree_walk to obtain a list of ‘families to report’, and writes this list to familiestoreport.txt.
+If the initial family was 0, it reads the existing list of ‘families to report’, from familiestoreport.txt and proceeds with them.

 create_report then calls write_title_page, to write the title page, if required, and calls write_contents, to write contents pages, if required.
 Then for each family in the ‘families to report’ list, it calls add_family_to_index, to write the family to the index list, then calls write_page, to write the family pages.
 After it has written all the family pages, it then calls write_index, to write the index pages, if required, then saves the open document as Report.docx.